Education

 In contrast to many reflective cycles, Gibbs’s reflective cycle incorporates consideration of your personal emotions during this reflective experience.
 This is because, as part of his theory of reflection, Gibbs believes that an individual’s personal emotions influence a given situation and his or her reflection on the experience.
 In the emotions section, you would describe how you felt throughout the experience, noting any strengths or weaknesses of your personal role while conducting the activity/experience.
 This is a crucial component of the reflective cycle, as it incorporates your personal perspective on your development.

-However, this section is not always effective for reflection because, because it incorporates personal feelings, a person may make assumptions about how the experience went rather than relying on actual events.
+However, this section is not always effective for reflection because it incorporates personal feelings, a person may make assumptions about how the experience went rather than relying on actual events.
 Incorporating sentiments into a reflective cycle creates a subjective cycle, as opposed to using objectivity, which creates an outsider’s perspective of an event.

 Step 3 Evaluation

 How do you interpret the situation?
 If the experience went well or poorly, please explain why you believe this to be the case.
 What do the facts indicate?
 What was the result?
 If it went well, was there room for improvement?
 You were able to contribute, right?
 If so, was it helpful?
 If not, why do you believe you are unable to contribute?
 Were your coworkers’ reactions identical to yours?
-If so, why do you believe this to be the case?, If not, then why?
+If so, why do you believe this to be the case?
+If not, then why?

 Step 4 Analysis

 The analysis section of a reflection requires making sense of the situation, i.e., determining why something transpired in a particular manner.
 Was there an issue with your function?
 Could you increase your self-assurance, authority, forbearance, and organisation?
-Or, was there a problem with the resources, were there insufficient resources for all participants, or were they able to share the resources?
+Or, was there a problem with the resources?
+Were there insufficient resources for all participants, or were they able to share the resources?

 Did the experience or activity necessitate any differentiation?
 If so, was this adaptation effective for the individuals who required it?
-Was the activity/experience interesting enough for all participants, was it completed on time, or was it too long/short?
+Was the activity/experience interesting enough for all participants?
+Was it completed on time, or was it too long/short?
 Was the development of efficient learning and teaching a result of this experience?

 Step 5 Conclusion

+Pay attention to what you have learnt.
 Have you acquired any new skills as a result of the experience?
 If yes, how would you put them to use in upcoming circumstances or experiences?
 Do you now need to improve any particular knowledge areas or skills?
 Is there anything you would change going forward?
 Try to provide detailed examples.

 Step 6 Action Plan